Friday, December 12, 2008

 it's all talk and nothing else.

 i know nothing and have read nothing.

 From the title, one could infer a certain amount of intertextuality with Gogol (I am referring to Dead Souls); however, the poem seems to lead us away from this interpretation.
-The way I take this poem (and the poem is open enough for there to be myriad interpretations), Martin is creating ambiguity between reading a book and reading a person.
-We never quite know if the "you" being posited is, in fact, a book or a person; "you say that you are useless" has a kind of referential simplicity, and a clear relation to a human Other, but the next line ("there are many of them, all rare and expensive") contradicts this, so that the scenario never quite settles, never quite resolves.
-The language that Martin uses is incredibly spare and elegant; not a word is wasted.
+The way I take this poem (and the poem is open-themed enough for there to be myriad interpretations), Martin is creating ambiguity between reading a book and reading a person.
+We never quite know if the "you" being posited is, in fact, a book or a person; "you say that you are useless" has a kind of referential simplicity, and a clear relation to a human Other, but the next line ("there are many of them, all rare and expensive") contradicts this, so that the scenario never quite settles or resolves.
+The language which Martin employs is spare and elegant.
 This is especially apparent in the last line, which has the effect of closing the book ("i know nothing and have read nothing"); yet this curt denial of understanding reinforces the central and unavoidable ambiguity of the poem as an entire, compressed construct.
 The possibility also exists that the sonnet is meant to enclose both; an interaction with a person and an interaction with a book.
-The fun here is trying to guess what is what and who is who; the poem takes on the quality of a guessing game, and the relationship between two people that may or may not be mediated by a book (that may or may not have something to do with Gogol) keeps the engaged reader "on the hook" for the duration of the poem.
+The fun here is trying to guess what is what and who is who; the poem takes on the quality of a guessing game, and the relationship between two people that may or may not be mediated by a book (that may or may not have something to do with Gogol) keeps the engaged reader on the hook for the duration of the poem.
 The very lack of resolution is what makes multiple readings of the poem necessary; every time you look, you see something different.
-There are "pronoun games" galore, and the protagonist's own lack of knowledge ("i know nothing and have read nothing") becomes our own.
-The second sonnet, as it appears in moria, has no title:
+There are pronoun games galore, and the protagonist's own lack of knowledge ("i know nothing and have read nothing") becomes our own.
+The second sonnet, as it appears in moria poetry, has no title:

 comatose in paradise, but happy, happy